vknabel/localice/README.md

 Generate `Localizable.strings`, `InfoPlist.strings` and `resource.xml` from multiple CSV files.

 > **Attention:** This project is in early development and not yet meant to be used in production.
 > It lacks validation, tests and might break configs in future versions.
+Also: I am still learning Go.

 ## Getting Started